 Quantum physics, with all of its great mysteries, directly applies to personal development and to how we live our life.
 However, the only way to perceive how it translates into human process is to learn how to experience it.
 This Fulcrum ventures into one of several experiential dimensions of personal and leadership development.
 They may not teach it […]

 “I have a better idea, said the visionary executive.
 Why not focus more on small, efficient cars that cater for what more and more people will be looking for, instead of this obsessive focus on gas guzzlers?”
 A few years later Ford is now leading the pack – it was a simple and most obvious leap factor […]

 In every human gathering, there are the many that wait for their turn to speak and the few who listen When is the last time that you really felt being listened to?
 When is the last time that someone else felt being listened to by you?
 Listening is quite a demanding practice, isn’t it?
 One […]

 We love and need certainty, don’t we?
 To know what to expect in returning home and walking through the front door.
 To know that the shelves in the super-market will continue to display an abundance of food.
 To know that drinkable water will flow through the tap.
 Much of our lives revolve around assumed certainties […]

-Of all the subjects that I have been researching over the years, I find the study of the unseen worlds to be, by far, the most fascinating, demanding and challenging.
-The term ‘unseen worlds’ is used to broadly relate to the worlds of energies and powers.
-So while the ‘seen worlds’ speak of everything seen […]
+Of all the subjects that I have been researching over the years, I find the study of the unseen worlds to be, by far, the most compelling, demanding and challenging of all – the deeper one gets into it, the bigger it becomes, where living the state of not knowing is the norm in this […]

 The AI debate Will Artificial Intelligence and advanced robots one day rule humanity?
 Let’s introduce some spiritual sanity into this insane idea.
 While the brain-level, computation-based perspective that is making this prediction is understood, there is a whole other world that human beings are made to be able to deal with – the worlds of […]